cyberbotics/wrestling/README.md

 However, an individual cannot be a member of several teams in the [leaderboard][1].
 Also, sharing code privately with another team is not allowed.
 But, sharing code publicly is allowed as long as it is immediately announced on [this GitHub Discussions](https://github.com/cyberbotics/wrestling/discussions/).
-Any team suspected to break any of the rules will be removed.
+Any team suspected to break any of these rules will be removed.

 ## Get Started Now